mini-peter-hunt/better-mc/README.md

 Or generate a world with this data pack. (started from [1.16 Pre-release 1](https://minecraft.gamepedia.com/Java_Edition_1.16_Pre-release_1))

+Please note that the data pack itself which Minecraft uses is the `better-craft` inside this folder.

 This project requires Python 3.6+

 ## More ingredients